WordPress - Heartbeat

 - Once complete, you can click Close to close the File Manager window.

-This method of disabling the Heartbeat API is the simplest to apply and the one most recommended by HostGator.
+This method of disabling the Heartbeat API is the simplest to apply and most recommended by HostGator.
 It will disable Heartbeat across your entire WordPress installation, even if the theme is changed at a later date.
-To apply, add the code found in this section to the bottom of your plugins.php file, found in the wp-admin directory of your WordPress installation:
+To apply, add the code provided below to the bottom of your plugins.php file, found in the wp-admin directory of your WordPress installation:

 add_action( 'init', 'kill_heartbeat', 1 ); function kill_heartbeat() { global $pagenow; wp_deregister_script('heartbeat'); }